The Benefits of Smart Thermostats for Homeowners: Saving Money with Smart Technology

 1. Use blinds

-One of the most effective ways we can cool our homes without using A/C is by not letting any sunlight into our home to begin with.
+One of the most effective ways how to cool your house without using A/C is by not letting any sunlight into our home to begin with.
 Heat is transferred three ways.
 It is transferred by conduction, which is when you touch something, convection, which is when heat is transferred by air (think convection oven), and by radiation.
 So, think about when you are cold and your go out and stand in the sun to warm up.
 This is radiation and this is what we are trying to stop by closing our blinds.
 If we can stop the sunlight from entering our homes then we do not have to cool them back down.
 Try to use blinds that do not allow any sunlight to come into your home when they are closed.
 This is the first way that we can combat the heat and keep our homes cool without using A/C.

 2. Use curtains